 Nepal is primarily an agricultural country.
 The agricultural sector represents more than 80% of employment and 43% of the gross domestic product (GDP).

 However, the self-sufficient nature of agriculture cannot meet the growing food needs of the explosive population of Nepal.

 This is illustrated by the fact that, although Nepal’s population growth is one of the fastest in South Asia, agricultural productivity is relatively stagnant.

 Therefore, Nepal increasingly lacks food.
-Several socio-economic and biophysical factors contribute to the low agricultural productivity and food insecurity of Nepal.
+Several socioeconomic and biophysical factors contribute to Nepal’s low agricultural productivity and food insecurity.

 This document describes the status and causes of food security, factors related to the decrease or decrease in agricultural production, agricultural environmental problems, improvements in productivity, sustainability, and the response to the growing demand for food.

 Food safety means that people can get food that meets their daily nutritional and caloric requirements.
 Like education, health, and public safety, food security is a fundamental right and a responsibility of the government (Subedit and KC, 2001).